If it’s endless sunshine and luxury service you have come to Abu Dhabi to enjoy, then you won’t be disappointed.

 This is a good option for those on short stopovers who want to catch a bit of the city’s theme park action as well as catch a little bit of sun.
-The Yas Island hotels are significantly cheaper than the resort-style offering on Saadiyat Island, though granted not as luxurious they are practical and convenient – you are list then 10 minutes from Abu Dhabi International Airport.
+The Yas Island hotels are significantly cheaper than the resort-style offering on Saadiyat Island, though granted, not as luxurious, they are practical and convenient – you are less than 10 minutes from Abu Dhabi International Airport.

 Beach Hotels Elsewhere in Abu Dhabi